takenet/messaginghub-docs/docs/en/extensions/broadcast.md

 For example, for a chatbot with identifier `mychatbot`, this list address would be `mychatbot+senders@broadcast.msging.net`.

+#### Replacement variables

+It is possible to use contact replacement variables in the sent messages.
+For more information, please check the documentation of the [**Contacts** extension](https://portal.blip.ai/#/docs/extensions/contacts).

 #### Examples

 1 - Creating a distribution list: